abeamar/AbeMon/README.md

     </section>
         <section id="locks">
         <h2>2.4.
 Locks</h2>
-        <p>In this section you can make event events with option to create, purge and monitor preseted data.
+        <p>In this section you can make events with option to create, purge and monitor preseted data.
 We are focusing on blocks, deadlocks, with specially created queries to have all the relavant info.<br>With debugEvent you can track specific object for troubleshooting scenarios.</p>
     </section>
             <br>
             <hr>